practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/06 - stack-oriented languages/Forth/README.md

 <br/>

-## Microbenchmark program in GForth
+## Full microbenchmark program in GForth

 Reading user input at the terminal is working in Gforth, as this factorial example shows with word _read-int_.
 Run this program like this: _$ gforth factorial.fs_